artur-ciocanu/launch.en/help/api/endpoints/search.md

 **Response**

-A successful response returns the results of the query.
+A successful response returns a list of matching resources for the query.
+For details on how the API determines matches for specific values, see the appendix section on [matching conventions](#conventions).

 ```json
 {